 (FOUO) As of November 30, 2014, the Army determined that the Manpack radio was overall effective.
-Although it is not suitable in The Manpack radio overall was During follow-on operational testing, the Manpack radio did not even though the Army found the radio overall effective.

-Manpack radio did not fully meet (DIS), (DIS).
+Although it is not suitable in the control of the control The Manpack radio overall was b) (5), (b) (4) During follow-on operational testing, the Manpack radio did not even though the Army found the radio overall effective. the Manpack radio did not fully meet In addition, (b) (5). (b) (4) was not suitable